History of FC Seoul: Founding and early years (1983–1989)

 FC Seoul was officially announced on 18 August as the new club and founded on 22 December 1983 as Lucky-Goldstar Football Club, owned and financially supported by the Lucky-Goldstar Group (now LG Group), with Chungcheong Province as its franchise and Hwangso (Hwangso means bull) as its mascot.
 In order to launch the professional football club, Lucky Goldstar Group had a preparation period from 1982 and demanded that original franchise should be Seoul.
 In the 1984 season, the club finished seventh out of the eight clubs.
 The club fared better in 1985 when they won the Championship with the help of Thai international Piyapong Pue-On, who was the top goalscorer, as well as the league leader in assists.

 Seoul era (1990–1995)

 From the beginning of 1988, Lucky-Goldstar Hwangso pushed forward a relocation to Seoul At the end of the 1989 season, the Korea Professional Football League (renamed as the K League in 1998), worried about the financial stability of the clubs, invited a number of clubs to play in Seoul.
 Thus, the Lucky-Goldstar Hwangso, which had always wanted to be based in the capital, moved to Seoul Stadium (Currently Dongdaemun Stadium) in Seoul at the end of 1989.
-The club finished first season in Seoul as champions.
+The club finished the first season in Seoul as champions.
 The club changed its name to LG Cheetahs in 1991, after the LG Twins, a professional baseball team owned by LG Group.